Fort San Antonio Abad: History

-The fort fell into American hands in 1898 during the Battle of Manila, and was seized by occupying Imperial Japanese troops during World War II, when it was used as a bunker.
+The fort was seized by occupying Imperial Japanese troops during World War II, when it was used as a bunker.

+Modern history

 The fort suffered considerable damage after the war, but was not restored until the 1970s.
-The restored fort is now enclosed within the confines of the Bangko Sentral ng Pilipinas (BSP) Complex between the Manila Metropolitan Museum and other buildings.
+The restored fort is now enclosed within the confines of the Bangko Sentral ng Pilipinas (BSP) Complex between the former location of the Metropolitan Museum of Manila and other buildings.
+Due to being within the central bank complex, security within the fort is strict.